-Dr. Daniel Heitjan is the current director of the SMU/UT Southwestern Biostatistics Ph.D. program.
-Having earned a B.Sc. in Mathematics in 1981 and a Ph.D. in Statistics in 1985 from the University of Chicago, Heitjan then spent 30 years in academic biostatistics at various institutions, focusing mainly on collaborative and methods research.
-Over the years, he became more interested in teaching, which was what led him to his current position.
+After earning his Ph.D. in Statistics in 1985 from the University of Chicago, Dr. Daniel Heitjan spent 30 years in academic biostatistics at various institutions, focusing mainly on collaborative and methods research.
+Over the years, he became more interested in teaching, which led him to his current position — Director of the SMU/UT Southwestern Biostatistics Ph.D. program.

 Now, Dr. Heitjan teaches graduate courses in clinical trials, epidemiologic statistics, and incomplete longitudinal data — essentially the pillars of clinical biostatistics at Southern Methodist University.